 Achieving long-term sustainable weight loss is all about creating healthier habits.
 (1) And this is something that Noom seems to understand, especially when you review their blog posts and the way the app is designed.

 Your journey starts with keeping track of everything you eat so that you can actually put some numbers in place and see what your energy intake and output is.

-Having this full understanding of what you’re eating allows you to make healthy lifestyle changes that you can actually measure.
+Having this full understanding of what you’re eating allows you to make changes that you can actually measure.